BobekkBoi/BobekkBoiSoundBoard/README.md

 The application was designed with a **"Zero Bloat"** philosophy.
 It is a clean tool that installs no services, does not run in the background, and **creates no configuration files or databases**.
 All behavior is defined dynamically at runtime via launch arguments.

+*Gemini's full of shit.. barely turns on honstly*

 ---

 ## ✨ Key Features